tlarsendataguy-yxdb/yxdb-go/README.md

 ## yxdb-go

 yxdb is a package for reading YXDB files into Go applications.
+Install it using:

+`go get github.com/tlarsendataguy-yxdb/yxdb-go`

 The library does not have external dependencies.